crdrisko/nd-grad/Comp_Chem/HW/HW 6.md

 ## Question 2)

-Plotted in **Figure 2.1**, we can see the energies of each of our metals converges to a differnece of 0.02 eV between 7 and 9 k-points.
-For Au, it actually doesn't converge to the selected tollerance until between 9 and 11 k-points, but it is close to convergence at 7.
+Plotted in **Figure 2.1**, we can see the energies of each of our metals converges to a difference of 0.02 eV between 7 and 9 k-points.
+For Au, it actually doesn't converge to the selected tolerance until between 9 and 11 k-points, but it is close to convergence at 7.
 I think the most reliable and cost effective number of k-points is 9 for these three metals.
 The code for this analysis is shown in both **Code 2.1** and **Code 2.2**.

 **Figure 2.1:** Convergence of the energy for the Cu, Ag, and Au metals as we varied the number of k-points in the grid.